russellromney/dash-slides/README.md

 Example app at https://dash-slides-example.herokuapp.com/

-This is a Dash app with built in slide navigation, logo, web title, etc. Just run `python index.py` in a terminal to see it work!
+This is a Dash app with built in slide navigation, logo, web title, etc. Just run `python3 app.py` in a terminal to see it work!

 ## To use: